 Leh Palace

-Sitting on a top of a hill, Leh palace is one of the finest examples of medieval Tibetan architecture.
-It’s often compared to the world famous PotaPalaceace in Lhasa.
-Made of stones, wood, mud and sand, the walls of the palace provide warmth in winters and create a cool ambiance in summers.
+Sitting on top of a hill, Leh Palace is one of the finest examples of medieval Tibetan architecture.
+The palace is made of stones, wood, mud and sand and is often compared to the world-famous Potala Palace in Lhasa.
+The walls of the palace provide warmth in winters and create a cool ambience in summers.

 Location: Leh

-How to get there: Leh Palace is a short walk uphill from the Leh Market.
-Alternatively, you can drive up to the entrance.
+How to get there: Leh Palace is a short walk uphill from Leh Market.
+Alternatively, you can drive up to the entrance

 Shanti Stupa

-Shanti Stupa is a white-domed monument built on top of a steep hill facing snow-capped peaks.
-It was made by Japanese Buddhists along with the locals to celebrate 2500 years of Buddhism and as a symbol of peace.
+The Shanti Stupa is a white-domed monument built on top of a steep hill.
+Facing snow-capped peaks, it was made by an interesting blend of Japanese Buddhists along with the locals.
+It marked and celebrated 2500 years of Buddhism and was also meant to be a symbol of peace.
 The stupa holds a golden Buddha statue and images of his birth and death.

 Being at a vantage point, the stupa affords unadulterated views of the valley below.
 Lit up at night, it acquires a beauty of its own.
-If you want to witness a magical sunrise or sunset, there is no better place than this.
+If you want to witness a magical sunrise or sunset, this is one of the best places to visit in Ladakh.

 Location: Leh

-A beautiful Buddhist place of worship you should visit during sunrise or sunset – Credit: Yadi Yasin
+Shanti Stupa is a beautiful Buddhist place of worship you should visit during sunrise or sunset (Photo Credit – daemonzzz)

 Sangam at Nimmu

-On the way to Leh, along the Srinagar-Leh highway lies the Sangam, a confluence of two rivers at Nimmu.
-It is a point where the emerald waters of the Indus merge with the brownish waters of Zanskar.
-It makes for a spectacular sight.
+On the way to Leh, along the Srinagar-Leh highway, lies the Sangam.
+It is a confluence of two rivers at Nimmu.
+Breathtaking to witness, here the emerald waters of the Indus merge with the brownish waters of Zanskar.
+It makes for a spectacular sight, especially for nature lovers.
+It is one of the top 10 places to visit in Ladakh if you want to see an unforgettable sight of natural wonder.

 Location: Sham Valley

-How to get there: It is 33 km from Leh by road
+How to get there: It is 33 kms from Leh by road

-Sangam is a confluence of two rivers at Nimmu – Credit: Mani Babbar
+Sangam is a confluence of two rivers at Nimmu (Photo Credit – narumi31)

 Lamayuru Monastery

-A quaint village between Kargil and Leh, Lamayuru is known for its moon-like terrain, earning it the nickname “Moonland”.
+A quaint village between Kargil and Leh.
+Lamayuru is known for its moon-like terrain, earning it the nickname ‘Moonland’.
+If that name itself isn’t enough to justify its place on our list of top 10 places to visit in Ladakh, simply read on.

 Location: Lamayuru (Leh-Srinagar Highway)

-How to get there: It is 116 km from Leh by road.
+How to get there: It is 116 kms from Leh by road

-One of the most beautiful monasteries in Ladakh situated in ‘Moonland’ – Credit: Adam Lewis
+One of the most beautiful monasteries in Ladakh situated in the ‘Moonland’ (Photo Credit – Lionel Borie)

 Khardunga La Pass

-Stopping here for tea and admiring the surreal snow covered landscape around is on the bucket list of everyone who travels to Ladakh.
-Everything from rocks to roads to mountains are draped in snow.
-It almost feels like a winter wonderland.
+Stop here for a cup of tea and admire the surreal snow-covered landscape around you.
+This is on the bucket list of everyone who travels to Ladakh.
+It almost feels like you are at a winter wonderland.
+This is because everything around you from rocks to roads to mountains are draped in snow.

 The steep and rugged terrain, winding roads, furious winds and unpredictable weather means you will earn bragging rights for making it this far.
-No wonder, it’s a rite of passage amongst bikers, cyclists and travel junkies.
+No wonder it’s a rite of passage and one of the top places to visit in Ladakh for bikers, cyclists and travel junkies.

 Note: Being at such a high altitude, you cannot stop here for more than 20 minutes.
 The oxygen levels are very low, so don’t linger around for too long.